noatmeal/noatmeals_knowledge_base/README.md

 So in a certain sense, this tech stack is "maximally" convertible to other solutions, whereas something like a website could be difficult to convert back to a collection of pdf files unless it was very careful constructed.

+Why not LaTex?
+Because typst suits my needs and I have a hunch that it will soon be the future standard academic markup language.